ARMmbed/mbed-os-5-docs/docs/api/platform/MpuManagement.md

 - Memory protection is disabled when starting a new application.
 - Memory protection is disabled while flash programming.

-<span class="notes">**Note:** Memory protection should be transparent to most applications and libraries because Mbed OS handles it automatically for operations that need to disable MPU protections, such as flash programming.</span>
+<span class="notes">**Note:** Memory protection should be transparent to most applications and libraries because Mbed OS handles it automatically for operations that need to disable MPU protections, such as flash programming.
+This is an advanced feature intended for use by advanced developers; it is not required.</span>

 #### RAM execute lock